sioan/softXRayDataAndControls/myAnalysisTools/development/glue_config/.glue/dls/README.txt

 1) (check) stream lined way to have plot layer activate changes (ok, one new feature).
 	a) is the threaded approach safe? use qthread instead?
 2) more safety on text fields
+	a) out of bounds safety on binned statistic.
+It's now safe.
 3) initial values for binning
 4) clean up
 	1) get rid of testing/debug text